chauff/cse1500-web-transcripts/_lectures/js.md

 <details>
   <summary>A server-side application uses sessions instead of cookies to track users.
 What is a common approach to determine the end of a session?</summary>
-  If x seconds have passed without a request from the client, the server ends the session.
+  Once a number of seconds (e.g. 30) have passed without a request from the client, the server ends the session.
 </details>

 <details>